lamarmeigs/repoziptories/README.md

   - Full REST Interface

       While the singular GET endpoint is sufficient for an initial prototype, it provides only a limited concept of a "merged user profile" resource (and doesn't persist data, beyond the caching suggested above).
-Ideally, it should provide storage for a Profile record (composed of a generic username, a GitHub username, and a BitBucket username), and expose the following endpoints:
+Ideally, it should provide storage for a Profile record (composed of a generic username, a GitHub username, and a BitBucket username -- which, incidentally, will avoid the need for janky query parameters), and expose the following endpoints:
       - `GET /profile`: retrieves a paginated list of Profile records
       - `GET /profile/{username}`: returns the specified profile, along with merged GitHub & BitBucket data
       - `POST /profile`: creates a new Profile record